JimMcL/sampleIt/README.md

 # README

 A simple Ruby on Rails application to manage biology specimens.
+The goal of this app is to make it simple to maintain accurate, complete and error-free specimen data.

 A specimen belongs to a site, which is the time and place that the specimen was collected.
 Sites belong to a project.
 Multiple specimens may have been collected at a single site.
 A specimen may be identified as having a taxon (e.g. a species).
 Specimens can have photos.

-Everything is designed to make it easy to access the data.
+A design goal is to make it as easy as possible to access the data.
 There are no access restrictions.
 Photos are stored in the public/images folder so they are served directly by the web server for maximum speed.
 This means that anyone with access to the server can see **and edit** all of the data and photos.

-It is a vanilla RoR setup.
+It uses a vanilla RoR setup.

 * Ruby version:
 ruby 2.2.4p230 (2015-12-16 revision 53155) [i386-mingw32]